 Polls are open in Turkey's tightly fought election which could oust President Erdogan

-ANKARA, Turkey — Voters in Turkey are heading to the polls on Sunday for landmark parliamentary and presidential elections that are expected to be tightly contested and could be the biggest challenge Turkish President Recep Tayyip Erdogan faces in his two decades in power.
+ANKARA, Turkey (AP) — Turkey is voting Sunday in landmark parliamentary and presidential elections that are expected to be tightly contested and could be the biggest challenge President Recep Tayyip Erdogan has faced in his two decades in power.

 Polling began at 8 a.m.
 (0500 GMT) and will close at 5 p.m.
 (1400 GMT).
 Media organizations are barred from reporting partial results until an embargo is lifted at 9 p.m.
 (1800 GMT).
 There are no exit polls.